diegobarquero/studio-challenge/README.md

 Resizing capability for the draggable items

+Ability to remove draggable items when double-click on it

 An option to download the final edited image as a PNG

 All code written using vanilla HTML, CSS, and JavaScript